Thinkmill/emery/docs/pages/docs/checks.md

 ---
 title: Checks
-description: Checks are predicates that cannot easily be expressed as type guards
+description: Utilities for dealing with ambiguous types
 ---

 # {% $markdoc.frontmatter.title %}

-This library considers "checks" predicates that cannot be expressed as [type guards](/docs/guards), without enforcing [opaque types](/docs/opaques).
+Emery considers "checks" predicates that cannot be expressed as [type guards](/docs/guards), without enforcing [opaque types](/docs/opaques).
 While we recommend opaque types where appropriate, we can't make assumptions about your program's requirements.

 ## Utils